singh-aryan-1977/Harmonic-Vision/README.md

 To train GAN: python train_gan.py
 To generate music video: python music.py --song SONG

-Note: Data path to checkpoint.pth file will need to updated in the music.py file and name of dataset, datapath need to be updated in train_gan.py
+Note: File path to checkpoint.pth file will need to updated in the music.py file and name of dataset, datapath need to be updated in train_gan.py before running code